sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Desktop, do the following:

-1. Open Settings and verfiy that the About page is visible and accessible.
+1. Open System Settings and verfiy that the About page is visible and accessible.
 2. Configure the policy with the following string: "hide:wifi".
-3. Open Settings again and verify that the About page is no longer accessible.
+3. Open System Settings again and verify that the About page is no longer accessible.

 <a href="" id="speech-allowspeechmodelupdate"></a>**Speech/AllowSpeechModelUpdate**
 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Specifies whether the device will receive updates to the speech recognition and speech synthesis models.
 A speech model contains data used by the speech engine to convert audio to text (or vice-versa).
 The models are periodically updated to improve accuracy and performance.
 Models are non-executable data files.
 If enabled, the device will periodically check for updated speech models and then download them from a Microsoft service using the Background Internet Transfer Service (BITS).